-Audit approach Going Concern
+Audit approach going concern

-As disclosed in section 'Going concern' on page 15 in the financial statement the managing directors performed their assessment of the entity's ability to continue as a going concern for the foreseeable future and have not identified events or conditions that may cast significant doubt on the entity's ability to continue as a going concern (hereafter: going concern risks).
-Our procedures to evaluate the managing directors going concern assessment include, amongst others:
+As disclosed in section 'Going concern' on page 15 of the financial statements, the managing directors performed their assessment of the entity's ability to continue as a going concern for at least 12 months from the date of preparation of the financial statements and has not identified events or conditions that may cast significant doubt on the entity's ability to continue as a going concern (hereafter: going concern risks).

+Our procedures to evaluate the managing directors' going-concern assessment included, amongst others:

-- Considering whether the managing directors' going concern assessment includes all relevant information of which we are aware as a result of our audit, inquire with the managing directors regarding the managing directors' most important assumptions underlying their going concern assessment; - Analysing the financial position per balance sheet date in relation to the financial position per prior year balance sheet date to assess whether events or circumstances exist that may lead to a going concern risk; - We evaluated the financial position of the Company, the counterparties of loans to group companies (including the financial position of the guarantor to the bonds issued on capital markets) and their ability to repay the notional and interest to the Company, by assessing observable data from rating agencies, developments in credit spreads, current financial data (such as recent financial information and cash flows) and other publicly available data and by discussing and obtaining information from the group auditor; - Performing inquiries of the managing directors as to their knowledge of going concern risks beyond the period of the managing directors' assessment.
+- Considering whether the managing directors' going concern assessment includes all relevant information of which we are aware as a result of our audit and inquiring with the managing directors regarding the managing directors' most important assumptions underlying its going concern assessment; - Evaluating the financial position of the Company, the counterparties of loans to group companies (including the financial position of the guarantor to the bonds issued on capital markets) and their ability to repay the notional and interest to the Company, by assessing observable data from rating agencies, developments in credit spreads, current financial data (such as recent financial information and cash flows) and other publicly available data and by discussing and obtaining information from the group auditor; - Performing inquiries of the managing directors as to its knowledge of going-concern risks beyond the period of the managing directors' assessment.

-Our procedures did not result in outcomes contrary to the managing directors' assumptions and judgments used in the application of the going concern assumption.
+Our procedures did not result in outcomes contrary to the managing directors' assumptions and judgements used in the application of the going-concern assumption.